Tinkerforge/doc/en/source/Tutorials/Tutorial.rst

 **Line 25** is used to prevent program termination until you press enter.

-Run this python script and use it or other examples as a starting point for your own project.
+Run this Python script and use it or other examples as a starting point for your own project.

 .. note::
- A full description of the API and further examples can be found in the description page of the product.
+ A full description of the API and further examples can be found in the description page of each product.
 In case of the
  DC Brick :ref:`here <dc_brick_programming_interfaces>`.